quackduck/tarzan/README.md

 ## Installing

-You can grab an executable from [this directory](dist) or follow the install steps below.
+You can grab an executable from [releases](https://github.com/quackduck/tarzan/releases) or follow the install steps below.

 ### macOS